flowr-analysis/flowr/wiki/Control Flow Graph.md

     style nbb-42 stroke:cyan,stroke-width:6.5px;    style nbb-42 stroke:green,stroke-width:6.5px;
 ```

-_(The analysis required _3.7 ms_ (including the dataflow analysis, normalization, and parsing with the [r-shell](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
+_(The analysis ran (including the dataflow analysis, normalization, and parsing with the [r-shell](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
 We used the following simplifications: `unique-cf-sets`, `to-basic-blocks`  and render a simplified/compacted version.
 	)_

 Now, without basic blocks, this is a different story...

 <details><summary>The full CFG</summary>

 ```mermaid
 flowchart LR